DataBiosphere/data-explorer/README.md

 To index your dataset into Elasticsearch, you can use one of the indexers at https://github.com/DataBiosphere/data-explorer-indexers, or any other indexer.

-* Index your data into Elasticsearch.
+* Index your dataset into Elasticsearch.
 * Create `api/dataset_config/<my dataset>`
     * If you used https://github.com/DataBiosphere/data-explorer-indexers, copy
     the config directory from there.